 "Operator" means a person, organization or enterprise engaged in or offering to engage in an aircraft operation.

-"Oman Transport Safety Department (OTSD)" An independent department within the Ministry of Transport and Communications empowered to investigate all accidents and incidents in the land, sea and air areas of transportation and operations.
+"Oman Transport Safety Bureau (OTSB)" An independent authority within the Ministry of Transport and Communications and Information Technology empowered to investigate all accidents and incidents in the land, sea and air areas of transportation and operations.